 Tools and Equipment

-The cost of any upkeep, repairs or replacement of tools and equipment are tax deductible provided the tools are solely for business use and is required to aid you in completing your task.
+The cost of any upkeep, repairs, or replacement of tools and equipment is tax deductible provided the tools are solely for business use and is required to aid you in completing your task.

 You may also claim reasonable relief towards the cost of equipping/furnishing an office such as a desk or bookcase, assuming personal use is incidental.